 Radial nerve dysfunction is a problem with the radial nerve.
 This is the nerve that travels from the armpit down the back of the arm to the hand.
 It helps you move your arm, wrist, and hand.

 Damage to one nerve group, such as the radial nerve, is called mononeuropathy.
 Mononeuropathy means there is damage to a single nerve.
-Both local and body-wide disorders may damage just one nerve.
+Diseases affecting the entire body (systemic disorders) can also cause isolated nerve damage.

 Causes of mononeuropathy include:

 - An illness in the whole body that damages a single nerve

 - Long-term pressure on the nerve

 - Pressure on the nerve caused by swelling or injury of nearby body structures

 Radial neuropathy occurs when there is damage to the radial nerve, which travels down the arm and controls:

 - Movement of the triceps muscle at the back of the upper arm

 - Ability to bend the wrist and fingers backward

 - Movement and sensation of the wrist and hand